 It’s not a good idea to start with a complex and large project right off the bat.
 Carpentry and woodworking take a lot of time, effort, and patience to learn.

-As a beginner, you will have to learn simple stuff like cutting straight lines, taking precise measurements, joining pieces of woods together, and getting to know more about manual and power tools.
+As a beginner, build their own furniture, they will have to learn simple stuff like cutting straight lines, taking precise measurements, joining pieces of woods together, and getting to know more about manual and power tools.

 Leave complicated stuff like grooving and notching wood for later projects.
 You will also learn about many wood crafting tools as you proceed.